What options are available for Quizzes?

 One Question at a Time .
 You can show one question at a time and lock questions after answering.

-Note: If your Canvas admin has restricted students from viewing quiz submissions after the course ends, options 4 and 5 will not be available.
+Note: If your Canvas admin has restricted students from viewing quiz submissions after the course ends, options 4 and 6 will not be available after the course end date has passed.

 View Expanded Options